-To provide an insight into the open source software that is available, we have compiled a list of 6 of our favorite dictionary tools.
+To provide an insight into the open source software that is available, we have compiled a list of 8 of our favorite dictionary tools.
 Hopefully, there will be something of interest here for anyone who needs a feature-rich dictionary.
 We give our highest recommendation to GoldenDict and OpenDict.

 |Feature-rich tool offering translations of words and phrases

 |Supports popular computer dictionary formats including Slowo and Mova

 |Simple, clean, GUI DICT tool

 |Handy off-line thesaurus based on WordNet

 |Powerful features such as Glob-style pattern matching

 |Simple cross-platform text-base utility

 |Read our complete collection of recommended free and open source software.
-The collection covers all categories of software.
+Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
-There's tons of in-depth reviews, alternatives to Google, fun things to try, hardware, free programming books and tutorials, and much more.
+There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.